mpetuska/kmdc/docs/CONTRIBUTING.md

 on commit and push git hooks respectively.

 In general, KMDC uses [Official Kotlin Coding Conventions][kotlin-coding-conventions] with few minor deviations.
-Furthermore, all formatting is automated with ktlint, so you can code in whatever style you wish, as long as you remember to run `./gradlew spotlessApply` before committing your changes.
+Furthermore, all formatting is automated with ktlint, so you can code in whatever theme you wish, as long as you remember to run `./gradlew spotlessApply` before committing your changes.
 To make it even easier, [Ktlint IDEA Plugin][ktlint-idea] is highly recommended.